Vickystar550/Python-Project/PORTFOLIO/Day87/README.md

 # Day 87 of 100 days

-A Part of Portfolio Building Projects. **A challenge on programming the 1980's BREAKOUT game** using python turtle graphics library.
+A Part of Portfolio Building Projects. **A challenge on programming the 1980's BREAKOUT game** using Python's turtle graphics.

 Contained in this directory are the following file with their brief descriptions: